 The area covered by the ski pass is 300km also includes St Anton, Zurs and St Christoph.
 Their picturesque pistes are varied with few black runs but there are some very achievable challenges for intermediates with the famous 22km ‘White Ring’ around Lech and Zurs with a total height difference of about 5,500m.
 There are some lovely slopes to ski on the Oberlech side in the morning as the queues on the main lift from the resort on the Rüfikopf side are a disgrace for a resort of this stature.
 Far better to use the Aurelio’s Bentley courtesy car for a short ride to another queue free lift just round the mountain.
 Apart from that glitch of a lift, the ski terrain features varied interesting experiences, the pistes are well prepared and lift queues are not an issue.

 After skiing, choose a bar along the main street and bask with a refreshing drink in the sun or seek out the ‘Hus No. 8’ bar/restaurant for its traditional cosy style.
 Go modern on the slopes and you will surprisingly find well-designed ski lift buildings, but more particularly the sleekly designed Der Wolf bar/restaurant sets the style of today.
-Very aware of the quality of the environment, Lech has reduced their CO2 emissions and improved air quality by building a biomass plant to provide heat and hot water for the resort, also by providing a free public bus service to reduce the need for cars.
+Nearby the restaurant is a short slope with a speed indicator; it’s fun for all ages and abilities to put their skills to a test.

 Whilst you will not find the inveterate night-clubbers in Lech, there is enough variety and activity to give the resort a bit of a buzz.
 There is a large core of guests who regard Lech as their relaxing winter home to which they return year after year – the atmosphere is infectious.
 I certainly look forward to returning.